-Medically Reviewed by Jennifer Robinson, MD on March 16, 2020
+Medically Reviewed by Poonam Sachdev on March 06, 2022

 Stress may trigger fibromyalgia symptoms.
 Minimizing stress can improve your quality of life.
 Some proven stress busters are yoga, exercise, sleep, and meditation.
 Breathing deeply and exhaling slowly can also help.
 Or keep in mind activities that you enjoy or that make you feel better.
 When stress strikes, do one or two of them.

 If "fibro fog" is hurting your focus or memory, keep a pen and paper handy.
 Make to-do and even "to say" lists -- to help you remember topics you want to talk to your spouse or family about.
 Keep shopping lists, friends' names, and important phone numbers and addresses in a notebook to carry with you.

 Regular, low-intensity exercise, such as walking or warm-water exercise, is one of the best treatments for fibromyalgia.
 It helps decrease pain and stiffness, reduce stress, and may increase your sense of control over fibromyalgia.
 You may also sleep better.
 Talk to your doctor or a physical therapist about a good exercise program for you.